 Pork chops pair well with a variety of flavors.
 Fig?
 Honey ginger?
 Chipotle?
 You name it!

-Here are a few more tips for saving money in the kitchen.
-With these recipe ideas to get you started, and these tips to keep you going, you’ll be cooking on the cheap like a pro.
+Here are a few more budget tips for saving money in the kitchen and stretching your budget.
+With these recipe ideas to get you started, and these tips to keep you going, you’ll be cooking on the cheap like a pro while meeting your budget.

 - Buy in bulk whenever possible.

-- Compare brands and stores to find the best deal for your go-to items.
+- Compare brands and stores to find the best budget deal for your go-to items.

 - Learn to replace ingredients and modify recipes to include cheaper ingredients and items you already have at home.

 - Eat healthy as well as cheap.
-Though fast food and junk food might seem cheaper, they’re usually not much cheaper than the ingredients for a healthy meal like the ones listed above.
+Though fast food and junk food might seem cheaper on the budget, they’re usually not much cheaper than the ingredients for a healthy meal like the ones listed above.